katas-bytebusters/MonitorMe/Readme.md

 * Data encryption, access controls, and audit trails are implemented to protect sensitive patient information.

-**High Availability and Disaster Recovery**: MonitorME app will be configured with high availability and disaster recovery mechanisms to ensure continuous availability of the real-time dashboard in case of hardware failures or natural disasters.
+**High Availability and Disaster Recovery**: MonitorMe app will be configured with high availability and disaster recovery mechanisms to ensure continuous availability of the real-time dashboard in case of hardware failures or natural disasters.
 Following factors will be considered to minimize downtime and data loss such as
 * Data replication
 * Load balancing
 * Failover clustering